Sustainability Journey

 Energy Management

-We understand that our activities can have a lasting impact and we believe in protecting our environment for the benefit of future generations.
-We are committed to achieving our Sustainable Development Goals (SDGs) of Responsible Consumption and Climate Action.
+We recognise that our actions can have a lasting impact and we believe in protecting our environment for the benefit of future generations.
+As members of the United Nations Global Compact, we are committed to achieving our Sustainable Development Goals (SDGs) of Responsible Consumption and Climate Action.

-We are now in our third year of groupwide carbon reporting and the data gathered since 2019 has given the Group an understanding of the energy usage of the Group as a whole.
+We are now in our fourth year of Group-wide carbon reporting and the data gathered over this period has given the Group an understanding of the energy usage of the Group as a whole.
 The Citywest facility, our largest facility, has energy monitoring software, providing a granular view of electricity usage throughout the facility.
 This software has enabled us to identify areas of inefficient electricity usage, for example lights and electrically powered systems remaining on during non-operational hours.
 Using this information, we are able to develop systems and processes to reduce energy consumption.

 Greenhouse Gas Emissions

-In 2022, we completed the Group’s second Group-wide carbon footprinting exercise to assess our Scope 1 & 2 carbon emissions and we also completed the first assessment of our Scope 3 emissions.
-The outcome of that assessment was reported through CDP and we were delighted to receive an increase in our CDP score from ‘C’ to ‘B’ on foot of that submission.
+In 2023, we completed the Group’s third Group-wide carbon footprinting exercise to assess our Scope 1 & 2 carbon emissions (based on 2022 data) and we also completed our second assessment of our Scope 3 emissions.
+The outcome of that assessment was reported through CDP, and we were pleased to maintain our CDP score of ‘B’ in light of the increasing requirements.

-In early 2023, we completed our carbon foot-printing exercise in respect of our Scope 1 & 2 emissions during 2022.
-The results of this exercise are set out below (excluding entities acquired during 2022 and adjusting all results to include entities acquired during 2021 for the first time).
-Following a 26.5% reduction in Scope 1 & 2 emissions from 2019 to 2021, 2022 saw a slight increase in Scope 1 & 2 emissions of just over 5% on an absolute basis.
-This represents a 22% overall reduction in absolute Scope 1 & 2 carbon emissions since our baseline reporting year of 2019.
-The Group’s carbon intensity measurement has increased by 1% during the year.
-We believe the marginal increase in emissions during 2022 reflects a normalisation of emissions following Covid-19 during 2020 and 2021.
+In early 2024, we completed our carbon footprinting exercise in respect of our Scope 1 & 2 emissions during 2023.
+The results of this exercise are set out below (excluding entities acquired during 2023).
+In 2023, we saw a slight increase in Scope 1 & 2 emissions of 0.5% on an absolute basis.
+This represents a 21.8% overall reduction in absolute Scope 1 & 2 carbon emissions since our baseline reporting year of 2019.
+The Group calculates its total portfolio carbon intensity by the volume of carbon emissions against our total revenue: the carbon intensity measurement decreased by 21% during the year.

-Based on the analysis carried out, a large proportion of the reduction in Group emissions, to date, has arisen as a result of a reduction in company car usage across the Group.
-We believe the reason for this is two-fold.
-Firstly, the healthcare industry saw a big drop in the number of in-person visits to healthcare providers during 2020 and 2021 as a result of Covid-19.
-The second reason is that in recent years our Commercial & Clinical Pharma Division has shifted to an omnichannel engagement model which enables the teams to engage with healthcare professionals through mediums other than in-person office visits.
-We believe that the move to the omni-channel model and changes in the preferences of healthcare professionals will mean that emissions from company cars will remain significantly lower than pre-Covid levels.
-With the increasing availability of electric vehicles, we expect this reduction to continue.
+According to the analysis carried out, a large proportion of the reduction in Group emissions, to date, has arisen as a result of a reduction in company car usage across the Group.
+We believe the rationale for this is that in recent years and post-Covid-19, our Pharma Division has shifted to an omni-channel engagement model which facilitates the teams to engage with healthcare professionals through media other than in-person office visits.
+We believe that the transition to the omni-channel model and modifications in the preferences of healthcare professionals will mean that emissions from company cars will remain significantly lower than pre-Covid levels.
+It is also noted with the increasing accessibility of electric vehicles, we anticipate this reduction to continue.

-In 2022, we completed our first Scope 3 emissions screening with the assistance of external environmental consultants.
-This process identified the enormous significance of purchased goods and services as a contributor to the Group’s overall carbon footprint.
+In 2023, we completed our second Scope 3 emissions screening with the support of external environmental consultants.
+This process identified the immense significance of purchased goods and services as a contributor to the Group’s overall carbon footprint.
 Our purchased goods and services category analysis was based on spend data which was inputted to the EEIO spend-based tool.
-As can be seen from the diagram below, purchased goods and services represent 94% of the Group’s overall carbon emissions.
-As such, measures and initiatives to reduce emissions from the goods and services that we purchase are essential to reducing the environmental impact of our business.

 Targets